Commerce Platforms vs Commerce Infrastructure

 An infrastructure led approach to building a commerce business can be as simple and lightweight as you need it to be.

-Below is an architecture diagram of Commerce.js powered business, Capslock Magazine.
-This headless, API-driven business was built in 2 weeks by a solopreneur/ frontend developer with no previous eCommerce experience.
-The business stack consists of free tiered, open-source, and transaction based services that allowed Capslock Magazine to build their site for $0.
-So who said commerce infrastructure has to be complex, expensive, and take a team of developers months to go live.
+Below is an architecture diagram of Commerce.js powered business, Ira Concept.
+This headless, API-driven business was built in 3 weeks by a single frontend developer, of which ony 2 days were spent integrating with Commerce.js.
+The business stack consists of free tiered, open-source, and transaction based services that allowed Ira Concept to build their site for $0.
+So who said commerce infrastructure has to be complex, expensive, and take a team of developers 6 months to go live!

 The power of infrastructure